 At Logicify, we understand how important it is to monitor user behavior and the technical state of the software products we are building for clients.
 Both on development and testing phases and in production.
 We usually implement double-sided system of monitoring (user behavior + technical state of the software), and it has proved effective over years.
 These monitoring mechanisms give our customers and ourselves a clear picture of how the whole system or its separate components work in every given time interval.

-As every software system “talks” in logs, there a need to constantly manage and regularly examine them.
-What complicates the process is that the logs are often scattered across multiple servers, and, as the data volume grows, management of the logs becomes more and more time-consuming.
+As every software system “talks” in logs, there is a need to constantly manage and regularly examine them.
+What complicates the process is that the logs are often scattered across multiple servers.
+As the data volume grows, management of the logs becomes more and more time-consuming.
 To address these challenges, we opted for Graylog, an open-source solution for log management.
 We usually have it paired up with Grafana, an open-source dashboard for data visualization.
-These two tools allow us to keep an eye on performance and technical state of the software we develop.
+These two tools allow us to keep an eye on performance and technical state of our software products.

-This article focuses on Graylog, while further articles in the series would describe Grafana in more details.
+This article focuses on Graylog, while further articles in the series describes Grafana in more details.

 What is Graylog?

 Graylog is a powerful platform that allows for easy log management of both structured and unstructured data along with debugging applications.
 It is based on Elasticsearch, MongoDB, and Scala.
 Graylog has a main server, which receives data from its clients installed on different servers, and a web interface, which visualizes the data and allows to work with logs aggregated by the main server.